 On January 8, 2019, Reno Francis was laid to rest at Fairlawn Cemetery just a few miles from the scene of his accident.
 He lies close to his infant granddaughter, Savanna Wood, and his dear friend, Skip Wood, Verna’s first husband.
 A beautiful service, a true celebration of the life of this brave, loving man who had overcome so much, was conducted by his step-son, Thomas, the same person who had married Reno and Verna 4 ½ years earlier.

 After 43 years of living in a violent, dangerous atmosphere in the prisons of Oklahoma, how sad that a small patch of ice and a tree took the life of this great man with the kind heart.
 Life for his family will never be the same.
 He was so amazing, loving, strong and always willing to help and to go the second mile, especially for his family to whom he was completely loyal.

-As his son, Dusty, wrote, “I love you, Daddy and this world doesn’t seem the same knowing you aren’t in it anymore.
+As Reno’s son, Dusty, wrote, “I love you, Daddy and this world doesn’t seem the same knowing you aren’t in it anymore.
 But believe me the stories will be told, the memories shared and your love will live on.
 Rest in Peace, Wind Warrior, and as you told me many times, ‘this isn’t good-bye, simply a see you later.’”